-- (2) The company shall be a community interest company - (3) The articles of association shall be altered so as to comply with requirements in connection with becoming a community interest company The articles of association shall be altered so as to take the form of the articles of association attached to this resolution are in substitution for, and to the exclusion of, any articles of association of the company previously registered with the Registrar of Companies
+- The company name shall be changed to (1) - Holly Oaks Day Care Services C I.C - The company shall be a community interest company.
+(2) and the second s - (3)The articles of association shall be altered so as to comply with requirements in connection with becoming a community interest company The articles of association shall be altered so as to take the form of the articles of association attached to this resolution are in substitution for, and to the exclusion of, any articles of association of the company previously registered with the Registrar of Companies.